VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/README.md

 - `Group` - results are displayed as a table with rows grouped by stream and fields for filtering.
 - `Table` - displays query results as a table.
-- `JSON` - displays raw JSON response from `/select/logsql/query` endpoint.
+- `JSON` - displays raw JSON response from [HTTP API](#http-api).

 This is the first version that has minimal functionality.
 It comes with the following limitations:

 - The number of query results is always limited to 1000 lines.
+Iteratively add more specific [filters](https://docs.victoriametrics.com/VictoriaLogs/LogsQL.html#filters) to the query in order to get full response with less than 1000 lines.
-- A tenant 0 is always used in queries.
+- Queries are always executed against [tenant](https://docs.victoriametrics.com/VictoriaLogs/#multitenancy) `0`.

 These limitations will be removed in future versions.